bmraubo/sudoku-solver/README.md

 So in an ideal world, I would just want to be able to take a picture of a sudoku, or screenshot, and have that be solved.
 But that is a little beyond me for now.

-Instead, I used an input function that asks you to type in the puzzle row by row, with 0 reprepresenting missing values.
-It is not the most graceful solution perhaps, but it does allow me to quite easily feed in the input into the solution fucntion.
+Instead, I used an input function that asks you to type in the puzzle row by row, with 0 representing missing values.
+It is not the most graceful solution perhaps, but it does allow me to quite easily feed in the input into the solution function.

 The one thing I regret is having to validate each row after it is typed.
 It is very annoying because most of the time I got the row right, and repeatedly validating got tedious.
 Then again, when a mistake is made, it mean not only having to start the puzzle again, but also having to complete input of any further rows.
 Which would be really shit.
 So its a judgment call between a small amount of constant annoyance or rare catastrophies.
 Hmmm.

 You can't even press Enter several times... that will just register the row as incomplete.
-Perhaps it should recognise that if youre just tapping Enter, you've given up on the process.
+Perhaps it should recognise that if you're just tapping Enter, you've given up on the process.

 ## Storing Puzzles